-The charm of snapdragon flowers in our gardens is strong but fleeting, as these flowers are cool weather annuals that quickly fade when summer turns up the heat.
-However, angelonia is a lookalike plant ready to stand strong in landscapes long after the last snapdragon has wilted.
+The charm of snapdragons in a garden is strong but fleeting because they are cool-weather annuals that quickly fade when summer turns up the heat.
+However, angelonia (Angelonia angustifolia) is a lookalike that is ready to stand strong long after the last snapdragon has wilted.

 |Botanical Name||Angelonia angustifolia|